rhacker/rhacker.github.com/source/_posts/2013-08-17-im-dzung-quang-and-this-is-how-i-work.markdown

 **What apps/software/tools can't you live without?
 Doesn't have to be tech.**

 A bottle of water - seriously I drink a lot.
-On the software side: Vim (I do write everything in Vim), for RSS Reader I use Feedly and I have no special need for reading PDF files other than the default one on Mac OSX.
-And sure, Terminal where I do most of things.
+On the software side: Vim (I do write everything in Vim), for RSS Reader I use <a href="http://www.feedly.com/" target="_blank">Feedly</a> and I have no special need for reading PDF files other than the default one on Mac OSX.
+And sure, Terminal where I do most of developing works.

 **What's your workspace like?**